verdaux/BookNotes/Phrases/Impressors 8.md

 - [ ] How did we get this far as a species
 - [ ] I buy beggars booze because I'm worried they are gonna spend it on food.
 - [ ] You have a remarkable gift for always doing exactly as one shouldn't.
-- [ ] Next time I see you, I'm not letting you off easily.
+- [ ] Next time I see you, I'm not letting you leave so easily.
 - [ ] Are you okay?
 Ask me tomorrow?
 - [ ] Keep saying my name.
 See what happens.